Seeking Justice For Life

 Injustice is the source of many problems with enjoying life, and is evident in our individual and collective life experiences.
 This is why we anchor our concept of well being in the reducing of injustice.

 In summary, we define Justice for Life as influencing the kinds of change that make human consciousness sustainable for life.

 In summary, our theory states:

-You can contribute toward a more peaceful humanity by maintaining a balance of values (Individuality, Wisdom, Community, Change) and a variety of engagement depth (Awareness, Understanding, Lifestyle).
+You can contribute toward a more peaceful humanity by maintaining a balance of values (Individuality, Wisdom, Community, Change) at a variety of engagement depths (Awareness, Understanding, Lifestyle).

 The Shallowness and Depth of Life Experience